mozzy11/OpenELIS2-CI/docs/analyzer.md

 `my $upLoadtargetURL = 'https://localhost:8443/[openelisURL]/importAnalyzer';`

    *  *The user name and password.*
    This user name and password must have been added as a user to the application.
-The user should be added with no roles.
+The user should be added with the results entry roles.
 `my $upLoadUserName = '';
 my $upLoadPassword = '';`